KL, mega sale city

 The basement Lot 10 Food Court is a warren of dizzy delight with every imaginable form of Chinese food (and some Malay).
 This is a rowdy no-holds-barred streetside format with steaming stalls and narrow "alleyways".
 It is an excellent pit stop.
 Long time tenant Isetan, whose first and original home has been at the mall, has undergone renovation and introduced a new concept for its food market.
 The Isetan Foodmarket is now a cross between a gourmet delicatessen and a convenience store with its deli (halal and non-halal) counters and sweet deli section.

-Lot 10 offers a young vibe with a broad selection from H&M, Zara, Birkenstock, Braun Buffel, Timberland, and the National Geographic store to Lily White, Cassini and Eclipse.
-Love G provides lingerie for the young at heart.
+Lot 10 offers a young vibe with a broad selection from H&M, Zara, Birkenstock, Braun Buffel, Timberland, and the House of Suzie Wong to Cassini and specialty sports stores like the Marathon Shop and Hoops Station.
+Innerline Beauty provides lingerie for the young at heart.

 Lot 10 is a perennial favourite and it is easy to see why.
 It is superbly located - a landmark icon - right next to a monorail station at one of the busiest and most travelled junctions in town.
 It appeals to both men and women and serves up a few skincare and beauty outlets along with a rock-safe Guardian Pharmacy for tourists in search of quick relief.
-Drop by Sephora down the street for cosmetics by the yard.
+Tech savvy shoppers head to Machines (F23, tel: 2142-5009) for the complete range of Mac and Apple software and accessories.

-Kuala Lumpur Pavilion Sdn Bhd, the same company managing Pavilion KL, has spent RM100 million on major renovations to KL Plaza.
-It has been renamed Fahrenheit 88.
+Kuala Lumpur Pavilion Sdn Bhd, the same company managing Pavilion KL, spent RM100 million on major renovations to KL Plaza, and renaming it Fahrenheit 88.
 This is funky establishment, lots of fun, with a great many shops on over five floors with every major high-street name in fashion, maternity, home ware, children's goods and sports represented.
 Look out for the Japanese Parkamaya on the third floor.
 This is a riot of video gaming, coffee, and offbeat designer stores at amazing prices (ladies' tops from RM33).
 Kids will enjoy the DC Comics Superheroes outfits and props.
-Also watch out for Aldo for shoes, Hush Puppies, Teddy Farm (stuffed toys), Ripcurl, Charles & Keith (more shoes), Revolution (various shoe brands like Dr Martens), New Balance, Billion Photo Company (where a Canon EOS 700D will set you back RM2,300), and Uni Qlo.
+Also watch out for Aldo for shoes, Hush Puppies, Teddy Farm (stuffed toys), Ripcurl, Charles & Keith (more shoes), Revolution (various shoe brands like Dr Martens), New Balance, BookXcess where books go for as low as RM5, and Uni Qlo.
 The basement Brands Outlet is bursting with colour and huge options with polo tees from RM50 for two and men's casual shirts at RM69 for a pair.
 Not bad at all.
 Decent workmanship too.

 The ultra-upmarket and revamped Starhill is a popular shopping stop and watering hole.
 Most major designer brands and fashion labels are represented and there's a whole floor devoted to exquisite timepieces, making Starhill the largest retail watch hub in Asia.
-There’s Maurice Lacroix, Hermes, Armand Nicolet, Audemars Piguet and Rado.
-Debenhams has opened its largest Southeast Asian flagship store here.
+There’s Maurice Lacroix, Hermes, Audemars Piguet and Rolex.
+Debenhams has its largest Southeast Asian flagship store here.
 It carries young fashion labels by highly anticipated British designers Matthew Williamson, Ben de Lisi, Jasper Conran and Julien Macdonald.

-Elsewhere in Starhill, pop into Dior, Ferragamo, Timberland, Fendi, Kenzo, Aigner, Valentino, Celine, Porsche Design, Versace, Dunhill, Sergio Rossi, M Missoni, REDValentino, Leo, Alexander McQueen or Louis Vuitton, or drop by the funky basement cafes and the even funkier toilet.
+Elsewhere in Starhill, pop into Dior, Kenzo, Valentino, Sergio Rossi, M Missoni, REDValentino, Leo, Alexander McQueen or Louis Vuitton, or drop by the funky basement cafes and the even funkier toilet.
 The male toilet is a dark Arab street recreation with shale tiles, claustrophobic corridors and water piped through bamboo shafts.
 The Dior and Louis Vuitton shops are adjoining the JW Marriott lobby for ease of spend.
-The designer brand floor is appropriately called the "Indulge" level in the elevator.
+The designer brand floor is appropriately called the "Indulge" level at the elevator.
 Look for this when you press the button.
-Try local designer Khoon Hooi's (F19B, tel: 2142-6032) contoured, feminine dresses at his flagship store.
-Or visit Jendela KL (F21, tel: 2144-9189) for contemporary fashion with a Malaysian twist.
+Try local designer Khoon Hooi's (F19B, tel: [60-3] 2142-6032) contoured, feminine dresses at his flagship store.
+Or visit Shiatzy Chen (tel: 2141-6177) for neo Oriental chic.
 The Gallery (tel: 2143-3323) on the Muse Floor features local artists and runs different shows from time to time.
+Dress your home up in pure lux with furnishings and accessories from Armani Casa and Moroso.
+Also on the same floor, spot Davidoff cigars.
 Plenty of food rest stops are around at places like the Arabic Tarbush or the mod multi-cuisine Shook.

 Beauty junkies have been fussing over Sephora Malaysia (located right in front of Starhill Gallery).
 The 10,000sq ft of space, spread over two levels, stocks beauty brands like Urban Decay, Bare Minerals, Too Faced and Soap & Glory.
 In time, the second level will expand to include services such as facial treatments and spas.